Twin Peaks: Reception and legacy

 In response, the network aired the first-season finale on a Wednesday night at 10:00 pm instead of its usual 9:00 pm Thursday slot.
 The show achieved its best ratings since its third week on the air with a 12.6 and a 22 share of the audience.
 On May 22, 1990, it was announced that Twin Peaks would be renewed for a second season.

 In the first and second season, the search for Laura Palmer's killer served as the engine for the plot and captured the public's imagination, although the creators admitted that this was largely a MacGuffin.
 Each episode was really about the interactions between the townsfolk.
 The unique and often bizarre personalities of each citizen formed a web of minutiae that ran contrary to the town's quaint appearance.
 Adding to the surreal atmosphere was the recurrence of Dale Cooper's dreams, in which the FBI agent is given clues to Laura's murder in a supernatural realm that may or may not be of his imagination.
-The first season contained only eight episodes, including the two-hour pilot episode.
+The first season contained only eight episodes, including the hour-and-a-half long pilot episode.
 It was considered technically and artistically revolutionary for television at the time and geared toward reaching the standards of film.

 Critics have noted that Twin Peaks began the trend of accomplished cinematography now commonplace in today's television dramas.
 Lynch and Frost maintained tight control over the first season and served as showrunners, handpicking all of the directors, including some whom Lynch had known from his days at the American Film Institute (e.g., Caleb Deschanel and Tim Hunter) and some referred to him by those he knew personally.
-Lynch and Frost's control lessened in the second season as the two became less involved with the series, corresponding with what is generally regarded as a decrease in the show's quality once the identity of Laura Palmer's murderer was revealed.
+Lynch and Frost were less involved and exercised less control in the second season, corresponding with what is generally regarded as a decrease in the show's quality once the identity of Laura Palmer's murderer was revealed.

-While Frost and Lynch technically remained showrunners after "Episode 14", the episode in which the killer's identity was revealed, Lynch had little creative control over the direction of the series from that point forward other than the season finale.
-Frost became less involved after "Episode 16" and became more involved again with "Episode 26" onwards.
-After "Episode 14", series producers Harley Peyton and Robert Engels served as additional showrunners along with Frost and Lynch.
+While Frost and Lynch technically remained showrunners after Episode 14, the episode in which the killer's identity was revealed, Lynch had little creative control over the direction of the series from that point forward other than the season finale.
+Frost became less involved after Episode 16 and became more involved again with Episode 26 onwards.
+After Episode 14, series producers Harley Peyton and Robert Engels served as additional showrunners along with Frost and Lynch.

 The aforementioned "water cooler effect" put pressure on the show's creators to solve the mystery.
 Although they claimed to have known from the series' inception the identity of Laura's murderer, Lynch never wanted to solve the murder, while Frost felt that they had an obligation to the audience to solve it.
 This created tension between the two men.